 The approval process is lengthy and difficult and the FDA may refuse to approve an NDA if the applicable regulatory criteria are not satisfied or may require additional clinical data or other data and information.

 Even if such data and information is submitted, the FDA may ultimately decide that the NDA does not satisfy the criteria for approval.
 Data obtained from clinical trials are not always conclusive and the FDA may interpret data differently than we interpret the same data.
 The FDA will issue a complete response letter if the agency decides not to approve the NDA in its present form.
 The complete response letter usually describes all of the specific deficiencies that the FDA identified in the NDA.
 The deficiencies identified may be minor, for example, requiring labeling changes, or major, for example, requiring additional clinical trials.
-Additionally, the complete response letter is issued, the applicant may either resubmit the NDA, addressing all of the deficiencies identified in the letter, withdraw the application, or request an opportunity for a hearing.
+Additionally, the complete response letter may include recommended actions that the applicant might take to place the application in a condition for approval.
+If a complete response letter is issued, the applicant may either resubmit the NDA, addressing all of the deficiencies identified in the letter, withdraw the application, or request an opportunity for a hearing.